SPIRAL: A superlinearly convergent incremental proximal algorithm for nonconvex finite sum minimization: Algorithm variants

-In this section, the proposed algorithm in the Euclidean version is outlined in \cref{alg:LFinito:Euclidean}, when the functions $f_i$ have Lipschitz continous gradients with constants $L_i$.
-In this case, the distance generating functions are $h_i=\frac{1}{2}\|\cdot\|^2$ and consequently the Bregman distances are simplified to $D_{h_i}(y,x)=\frac{1}{2}\|y-x\|^2$.
+In this section, the proposed algorithm in the Euclidean version is outlined in \cref{alg:LFinito:Euclidean}, when the functions $f_i$ have Lipschitz continuous gradients with constants $L_i$.
+In this case, the distance generating functions are $h_i=\frac{1}{2}\|\cdot\|^2$ and consequently the Bregman distances are simplified to $\DB_{h_i}(y,x)=\frac{1}{2}\|y-x\|^2$. \end{appendix}